Snater/CLNDR2/README.md

   // enabled, see "Switching the View" section.
   render: data => ejs.render(template, data),

-  // Whether clicking the day of the preceding or following month navigates to that month.
+  // Whether clicking the item of the preceding or following page navigates to
-  // Triggers nextMonth/previousMonth/onMonthChange click callbacks.
+  // that page.
+Currently, only relevant for the `month` view where days of
+  // adjacent months may be rendered on the page of the current month according
+  // to the `showAdjacent` option.
-  adjacentDaysChangeMonth: false,
+  adjacentItemsChangePage: false,

   // Custom classes to avoid styling issues. pass in only the classnames that you wish to override.
   // These are the defaults: